the silent night sighs

 Notice the example prompt word ‘name’ is in the fourth line A spot, and its rhymes are in lines one and five, matching the rhyming pattern of abbaaccddc.

-For today’s challenge, the word BIRD must be one of the A line words.
-Then the other A line(s) word(s) must rhyme with BIRD.
+For today’s challenge, the word KIND must be one of the B line words.
+Then the other B line(s) word(s) must rhyme with KIND.

 Sometimes you break the rhyme into two stanzas using the following rhyme pattern. abba/accddc.